blongden/vnd.error/README.md

 ## Error Attributes

-### id
+### logref

 REQUIRED

-For expressing an identifier to refer to the specific error on the server side for logging purposes.
+For expressing a (numeric/alpha/alphanumeric) identifier to refer to the specific error on the server side for logging purposes (i.e. a request number).

 ### message

 REQUIRED

-For expressing a human readable message related to the current error.
+For expressing a human readable message related to the current error which may be displayed to the user of the api.

 ## Link Attributes